 Weekly homework is set in Maths or English and our pupils are expected to read five times a week as part of our ‘Kingston Rainbow Reading Scheme’.
 Spelling activities are also given as homework.

 We choose exciting and vibrant themes as a vehicle to teach our'Take on the World' curriculum.
-Recent themes have included The Wild West, Come dine with us and CSI.
+Recent themes have included: Graffiti, The Wild West, Come dine with us and CSI.
 We enrich our curriculum provision with lots of educational trips and visits linked to our theme.
 Children gain knowledge about the different subjects and learn important skills in Science, History, Geography, Computing, Art & Design and Design Technology.

 The importance of children making progress in English and Maths is reflected in the fact that lessons are taught in these subjects every day.